-This Kotosoupa Augolemono recipe is a comforting, delicious treat!
-Though Kotsoupa, a Greek chicken lemon soup, is warm, cozy and delivers incredible, fresh flavors, it’s a light and healthy meal.
+This Kotosoupa Avgolemono recipe is a comforting, delicious treat.
+Kotsoupa, a Greek chicken lemon soup, is warm, cozy and delivers incredible fresh flavors.
+It’s a light and healthy meal.
 Move over Chicken Noodle, here comes something a little more interesting, and perhaps even more comforting.
 No joke!

-After I ate every last bit of the Skorthalia (Greek Garlic Potato Dip), that I loved so much at The Greek Authentic Cuisine, I had a bowl of an incredibly delicious, traditional Greek soup called Kotosoupa Augolemono.
+After I ate every last bit of the Skorthalia (Greek Garlic Potato Dip), that I loved so much at The Greek Authentic Cuisine restaurant, I had a bowl of an incredibly delicious, traditional Greek soup called Kotosoupa Avgolemono.

 - Likely the most popular soup in Greece, it’s sometimes referred to as the “Penicillin of Greece.”